JiaxiYuan/UdacityMachineLearningEngineer/P6_capstone/proposal.md

 ### Datasets and Inputs

-The dataset is called GTSRB, known as German Traffic Sign Recognition Benchmark.
+What I will use is the preprocessed data set from another Udacity project called German Traffic Sign Recognition.
+The dataset is originally called GTSRB, known as German Traffic Sign Recognition Benchmark.
 GTSRB is a multi-class, single-image classification challenge held at the International Joint Conference on Neural Networks (IJCNN) 2011.

 The images contain one traffic sign each.
 They contain a border of 10 % around the actual traffic sign (at least 5 pixels) to allow for edge-based approaches.
 The image size vart between 15*15 to 250*250 pixels.
-The training data ste conatins 39209 training images in 43 classes.
+The training data ste conatins 34799 training images in 43 classes.
 The test data set conatins 12630 test images.
 Each image has an annotation which includes:
 1. Filename: Filename of corresponding image
 2. Width: Width of the image
 3. Height: Height of the image